rubengamboa/4820-slides/ch10-adv-topics.Rmd

 # The Object-Relational Model

+---

+## The Object-Relational Model

 * The relational model is dominant in the database world
 * But for a short while in the late 80s and early 90s, object-oriented databases threatened to become popular
 * As a result, a new model was developed, the **object-relational** database model

 ---

-# Object-Relational vs. Relational Models
+## Object-Relational vs. Relational Models

 1. Attributes can be **structured types**, including **records** and even **nested tables**
    * Records allow, for example, addresses with city/state/zip fields